CHT2520/oop-php-namespacing/namespacing-notes.md

 var_dump($exampleStudent);

 ```
 In real world PHP applications most developers use a separate file for each PHP class they create.
-They then use include statement to load the file.
+They then use include statements to load the files.
 Here's a simple example

 ```php
 //film.php